Welcome

 Vicious Mockery

-Effect: Instead of serving as inspiration, you channel your bardic talents for ill.
-By playing a scathing song, sonnet or verse with lyrics directed at a foe, up to 3 targeted enemies receive a -1 penalty to skill checks or weapon aim rolls so long as the mockery continues.
-The bard cannot do anything other than move and perform while playing, and will have to stop if attacked.
-This effect stacks with other bards up to a maximum of a -3 penalty.
+Effect: Instead of serving as an inspiration, you channel your talents for ill.
+As an action, you can direct a scathing song, sonnet, or quip at a target within Ranged distance.
+They receive a -1 penalty to their skill checks OR attack, block, evade, & spellcast rolls for one round.
+This effect stacks with others up to a maximum of a -3 penalty.

 Whirling Devil